cloudacademypilot/azure-ai-ml-document-processing-lab/steps/01_using_form_recognizer_studio_for_document_processing/checks/01_used_form_recognizer_studio_for_document_processing/description.md

-Check if the User Successfully Used Form Recognizer Studio for Document Processing
+Check if the user successfully created Azure form recognizer studio